daveho/CloudCoderWebsite/install/deploy.md

 	ssh cloud@server
 	mysql --user=cloudcoder --pass cloudcoderdb < cloudcoder-schema.sql

-The command above refers to some choices you made when you [provisioned the servers](servers.html):
+The commands above refer to some choices you made when you [provisioned the servers](servers.html):

 * `cloud` is the user account under which the webapp will run